Definition of Balanced Sentence

 Example #4: Pride and Prejudice (by Jane Austen)

 “… and though the mother was found to be intolerable, and the younger sisters noted worth speaking to, a wish of being better acquainted with them was expressed towards the two eldest.”

 Austen is famous for using balanced sentences to illustrate contrast between things, people, or duality of situations.
 In these lines, she does the same and compares Bennet sisters and their mother.

 Example #5: The Scarlet Letter (by Nathaniel Hawthorne)

 “Her needle-work was seen on the ruff of the Governor; military men wore it on their scarfs, and the minister on his band; it decked the baby’s little cap; it was shut up, to be mildewed and moulder away, in the coffins of the dead.”

 By using a series of parallel clauses, narrator compares members of government, military, and religion to rotting dead and infants.
 This balanced syntax makes a commentary on the corruption and blindness of governing bodies.

 Function of Balanced Sentence

 A balanced sentence gives rhythmical flow to the text.
 It draws attention of the readers to the sentence and makes it stand out among the rest.
-Writers use balanced sentences to emphasize particular ideas to the meanings clear as well as to create pleasing rhythms.
+Writers use balanced sentences to emphasize particular ideas to make meanings clear, as well as to create pleasing rhythms.
 In fact, it puts a spotlight on a series of clauses or a sentence.
 Hence, it helps the writers to make their work stand out from the rest of the text.
-On the other hand, public speakers, singers and advertising agencies use it, because its rhythmical qualities have a good impact on the audience.
+On the other hand, public speakers, singers, and advertising agencies use it, because its rhythmical qualities have a good impact on the audience.